 By policy of the Omaha Board of Education treats made at home may not be given out at school.
-Only individually wrapped items can be shared.
 We ask that birthdays be celebrated at home and not in school.
-If you plan to bring a birthday treat to share, please make sure to make arrangements with your child's teacher.
-Due to students with allergies, we ask to refrain from sending any items that contain peanuts.
-We strongly encourage healthy items such as popcorn, pretzels, raisins, fruit, etc. Non-food items such as pencils and erasers are also excellent options to celebrate special occasions.
+If you plan to bring birthday treats, please make arrangements with your child's teacher.
+The school plans two classrooms parties each school year, one in October and one in February.